Important Legal Disclaimer

 CMHC Study (2022): Look at 1,000 new home builds across Canada showed:

-• 23% had foundation waterproofing that didn't meet provincial standards
+- 23% had foundation waterproofing that did not meet local standards

-• Most common factor: Contractor knowledge was regional US/southern Canada, not climate-zone specific
+- Most common factor: Builder knowledge was regional US/southern Canada, not climate-zone specific

 Alberta case (2023): New build outside Edmonton.
-Contractor from Vancouver (mild climate).
+Builder from Vancouver (mild climate).
 Failed to account for -40°C design temp.
 Heating system good enough for BC, badly too small for Alberta winters.

 Homeowner cost: $18,000 to upgrade heating system in Year 2, plus two winters of $400+ monthly heating bills.

-Here's the reality: building codes are minimums, not the best standards.
+Here is the reality: building codes are minimums, not the best standards.
 A house that meets code will work.
-A house built with the best Canadian cold-climate methods will thrive.
-Before finalizing any property purchase, always conduct a thorough apartment inspection checklist review of comparable standards.
+A house built with Canadian winter best methods will thrive.

 And codes vary by province.
-What passes in BC won't survive in Manitoba.
+What passes in BC will not survive in Manitoba.
 What works in Toronto may fail in Thunder Bay.

-• ✅ Verify Tarion sign-up (Ontario) or provincial equal
+- ✅ Check Tarion sign-up (Ontario) or local equal

 DESIGN PHASE:

-• ✅ Energy advisor talk (before design finalized)
+- ✅ Energy advisor talk (before design final)

 FOUNDATION STAGE: